rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

   - `id` - invoke `cuid()` to create a unique id
   - `name` - the value of parameter `name`
   - `checked` - defaults to `false`
+- Return both `validateName` and `create` functions in your IIFE return object.
+These are now public methods.
 - Test your module!
   - Inside `index.js`, inside the DOM ready function, add the following:
   ```javascript